 Tamasha is a traditional theatre form of Maharashtra, performed with singing and dancing by local or travelling theatre groups.

 Yakshagana is mainly found in Karnataka and Kerala.
 Yakshagana combines dance, music, dialogues, costume, makeup, etc that make its style unique.
 It is traditionally presented from dusk to down.

 15. Burra Katha – Andhra Pradesh & Telangana

 Burra means Tambura (a musical instrument) and Katha means Story.
-Burra Katha is an oral story telling technique famous in Andhra Pradesh and Telangana.
+Burra Katha is an oral storytelling technique famous in Andhra Pradesh and Telangana.
 The group has one main performer and two co-performers.
-It consists of prayers, solo drama, dance, songs etc. Topic will be either Hindu mythological story or a contemporary social issue.
+It consists of prayers, solo drama, dance, songs etc. The topic will be either Hindu mythological story or a contemporary social issue.

 16. Theyyam – Kerala

 Theyyam is performed in the houses as ancestors worship with elaborate rites and rituals.
-Genarally it is performed in fornt of the village shrine.
-Theyyam is a popular rituals from Kerala.
+Generally it is performed in front of the village shrine.
+Theyyam is a popular ritual from Kerala.
 Evidence of Theyyam also found in Sangam Sahitya (500 BC).